Defense Acquisition University: Admissions and costs

 Applicants must have a current affiliation with the United States government in order to attend training courses offered by DAU.
-The United States Military Services and the DoD have internal registration and quotas for DAU class, while the Federal Acquisition Institute (FAI) accepts applications and registers most non-DoD students.
+The United States Military Services and the DoD have internal registration and quotas for DAU instructor-led courses, while the Federal Acquisition Institute (FAI) accepts applications and registers most non-DoD students.

-U.S. Federal employees and defense contractors may attend DAU courses at no cost when space is available.
+U.S. Federal employees and defense contractors may attend DAU courses at no cost when space is available, and may enroll in DAU's Defense acquisition credential learning pathways, and in online courses.
 DAU charges tuition only to certain foreign students.

 Training and certificates

 The Defense Acquisition Workforce Improvement Act (DAWIA) requires Defense Acquisition Workforce members to be certified for the positions they hold.
-DAU offers training courses for all Defense Acquisition Workforce members in 7 functional areas and at three certification levels.
+DAU offers training courses for all Defense Acquisition Workforce members in seven functional areas and at three certification levels.